 KNOX MUSIC INSTITUTE

 If you’re looking to host an event in a modern space that also boasts its colorful history, the Knox Music Institute is a match for you.
-Located on the second floor of the Miller Theater, the newly opened KMI has modern conveniences such as dynamic lighting and custom sound and projection capabilities as well as the original walls and beams from former tenants such as Cullum’s Department Store.
+Located on the second floor of the Miller Theater, the KMI Loft has modern conveniences such as dynamic lighting and custom sound and projection capabilities as well as the original walls and beams from former tenants such as Cullum’s Department Store.

-KMI is an indoor space with a private entrance that can be accessed via elevator or stairs.
+The KMI Loft is an indoor space with a private entrance that can be accessed via elevator or stairs.
 The space is approximately 1,300 square feet and features tall ceilings and lots of natural light.
 This space is perfect for company meetings, holiday parties, private events before a Miller Theater performance, and more.

 The Knox Music Institute is phase two of the rebirth of the Miller Theater, which reopened in January 2018 following a $23 million capital campaign.
 The project, led by 2KM Architects, Inc. and R.D.
 Brown Construction, involved removing the second floor ceiling to create a lofty two-story performance hall.
 The Knox Music Institute was part of the original vision of the Augusta Symphony board and major donors, who desired the Miller’s neighboring structure (formerly, Cullum’s Department Store, among other uses) to serve as a space for education and outreach.